-An even more personal touch to your newsletter can work, too—as more intimate appeals also do well in email.
+An even more personal touch to your newsletter can work, too, as more intimate appeals also do well in email.
 That doesn’t mean simply whipping up a single-person Substack newsletter (though you could).
-A good example: Robinhood Snacks, a newsletter from anew popular investment app, puts its own witty spin on investing—something that sets its newsletters apart from those of other financial organizations.
+A good example: Robinhood Snacks, a newsletter from a popular investment app, puts its own witty spin on investing, setting its newsletters apart from those of other financial organizations.

 Understand the Technology